jbg469/Giftcard-Processing-Kubernetes-Django/Report/jbg469-AppSec-Lab3.md

 ### Subtask b
 There is no remediation
 ### Subtask c
 There is no remediation therefore no resolution.
-We audited the
+We audited the .yaml's, logs, pods, containers and found nothing extraneous.
 ## Control 18 2.7:
 ### Subtask a
 We run